circuitscan/cli/README.md

 Options:
   -p, --protocol <protocol>             Specify the protocol: groth16 (default), fflonk, plonk (overrides circomkit.json if available)
-  -k, --proving-key <provingKey>        Specify the proving key url (optional, for Groth16 trusted setups) -v, --circom-version <circomVersion>  Specify the Circom version (e.g. "v2.1.8") -i, --instance <memorySize>           Specify the memory (GB) of compiler instance: 4 for testing (default: 10GB lambda, faster init for small circuits)
+  -k, --proving-key <provingKey>        Specify the proving key filename or url (optional, for Groth16 trusted setups).
+Must be https hosted if >6 MB
+  -v, --circom-version <circomVersion>  Specify the Circom version (e.g. "v2.1.8") -i, --instance <memorySize>           Specify the memory (GB) of compiler instance: 4, 8, 16, 32, 64, 128, 256, 384, 512 (default: 10GB lambda, faster init for small circuits)
+  -r, --resume <requestId>              In case of errors during compilation, reattach to a job and attempt a new deploy.
+Overrides all other options.
-  -l, --localhost <localPort>           Use a circom compiler container running on a specific port -h, --help                            display help for command
+  -h, --help                            display help for command

 ```

+> [!TIP]
+> If there's a timeout waiting for a contract deployment transaction, wait for the transaction to be included on chain then use the `verify` command passing the new contract address.
+>
+> The contract will have to be verified manually on Etherscan.
+Find the contract source at `https://circuitscan-blob.s3.us-west-2.amazonaws.com/build/<build-name-adjective-animal>/verifier.sol`

 > [!IMPORTANT]
 > `DEPLOYER_PRIVATE_KEY` environment variable and a corresponding Etherscan API key is required